DINKY 352 ED STRAKER’S CAR (1971-1975):

 The Gold version could have a painted/polished or bare metal base.
 The Yellow version had a black painted base.

 There were two different cast wheel types, concentric rings and spoked.
+The gold chrome version had both types but I’ve only seen the concentric rings wheel on the yellow version.

 As with the 101 Thunderbird 2 and 103 Spectrum Patrol Car, experimental models with a plastic body with a metal base were made.
 They were a cost saving experiment which never went into full production and only a handful of these were ever made.
 They were not prototypes for the original model.